of Tax Policy Research, established at the University of Michigan

 Business Economics and Public Policy at the Stephen M. Ross School of Business

-at the University of Michigan, and Professor of Economics and Chair in the
+at the University of Michigan, and Professor of Economics in the

 Department of Economics.
 He also serves as Director of the Office of Policy Research, an